zachatrocity/hTunes/README.md

 10. Song information can be modified directly in the data grid when viewing All Music.
 Song info should not be editable when viewing a playlist.

-11. The main window should be resizable, and the contents should stretch/shrink to fit the size of the window.
+~~11.
+The main window should be resizable, and the contents should stretch/shrink to fit the size of the window.~~

 12. There should be an About dialog box that identifies the programmers.